buildpacks/docs/content/docs/features/dockerfiles.md

 Buildpacks can do a lot, but there are some things buildpacks can't do.
 They can't install operating system packages, for example.
 Why not?

-Buildpacks run unprivileged (i.e, buildpacks do not run as the `root` user) and cannot make arbitrary changes to the filesystem.
+Buildpacks do not run as the `root` user and cannot make arbitrary changes to the filesystem.
 This enhances security, enables buildpack interoperability, and preserves the ability to rebase - but it comes at a cost.
 Base image authors must anticipate the OS-level dependencies that will be needed at build and run-time ahead of time, and this isn't always possible.

 This has been a longstanding source of [discussion](https://github.com/buildpacks/rfcs/pull/173) within the CNB project: how can we preserve the benefits of buildpacks while enabling more powerful capabilities?